 The implementation of a program can create the framework to achieve a broader goal.
-Florida should establish a statewide Intermodal Logistics Center Enterprise or Inland Port Authority to think beyond individual facility interests and promote a One Florida approach.
+Florida could establish a statewide Intermodal Logistics Center Enterprise or Inland Port Authority to think beyond individual facility interests and promote a One Florida approach.
 Truck parking also needs a dedicated funding mechanism and programmatic initiatives.
-Florida should support programmatic innovation and cyber security initiatives.
+Florida should support programmatic innovation and cybersecurity initiatives.

-- Intermodal Logistics Center (ILC) Program: The development of additional inland ports in Florida would provide improved intermodal connectivity and relieve congestion throughout supply chains.
-Create an Inland Port Authority/ILC Program to provide the policy direction and funding necessary for implementation. - Truck Parking Improvement Program: Truck parking needs a dedicated funding mechanism and programmatic initiatives. - Programs that support innovation: Florida's transportation networks and hubs must be modernized to accommodate the forecasted freight (and passenger) movements.
-Programs incorporating Automated Connected Electric Shared (ACES) technologies, advanced telecommunications, and strong and sustainable energy supplies will be an important part of the larger infrastructure investment to modernize freight movements. - Cybersecurity programs: The threat of cyberattacks is ever-increasing, and Florida should establish a program to combat threats and secure its supply chains from digital malice.
+- Intermodal Logistics Center (ILC) and Aggregate Programs: New and revived legislative programs that benefit freight movement need support through policy direction and awareness. - Truck Parking Improvement Program: Truck parking needs a dedicated funding mechanism and programmatic initiatives. - Programs that support innovation: Florida's transportation networks and hubs must be modernized to accommodate the forecasted freight (and passenger) movements.
+Programs incorporating Automated Connected Electric Shared (ACES) technologies, advanced telecommunications, and resilient energy supplies will be an important part of the larger infrastructure investment to modernize freight movements. - Cybersecurity programs: The threat of cyberattacks is ever-increasing, and Florida should establish a program to combat threats and secure its supply chains from digital malice.